Puppy Grooming 101: Introducing Brushing And Bathing

 Ensure that the grooming area is comfortable and safe.
 Use a non-slip mat or table to prevent your puppy from slipping or falling during grooming.
 Place treats or toys nearby to provide positive distractions and keep your puppy engaged.

-Handling Your Puppy with
+Handling Your Puppy with Care

 During grooming, it's important to handle your puppy with care to prevent any unnecessary discomfort or stress.
 Use gentle and firm yet soothing movements, avoiding any sudden or rough actions that could startle your puppy.

-If your puppy shows signs of distress or discomfort, take a break and provide reassurances.
+If your puppy shows of distress or discomfort, take a break and provide reassurances.
 Remember to be patient and understanding, as grooming is a new experience for your puppy, and it may take time for them to adjust.

 Brushing Techniques